Sandwich Construction of Symmetry TFTs for the Centre Symmetries of Chern-Simons, Yang-Mills, and Einstein Gravity: Introduction and Summary

 There are many ways to construct such SymTFTs, cf.~\cite{Apruzzi:2021nmk,vanBeest:2022fss,Apruzzi:2023uma,Bhardwaj:2023bbf,Gagliano:2024off,Tian:2024dgl,Jia:2025jmn}, including top-down constructions from string/M-theory.
-In this paper, we provide a bottom-up construction for the centre symmetries of Yang--Mills theory and gravity.
-The sandwich construction for SymTFTs originates in \cite{Severa:2016prq,Pulmann:2019vrw} (see also \cite{Freed:2022qnc,Freed:2022iao}), where the \((d+1)\)-dimensional bulk theory (the `filling' of the sandwich) belongs to a family of topological field theories known as the Akulov--Kontsevich--Schwarz--Zaboronsky (AKSZ) model \cite{Alexandrov:1995kv} (reviewed in \cite{Ikeda:2012pv,Roytenberg:2006qz}).
+In this paper, we provide a bottom-up construction for the centre symmetries of Yang-Mills theory and gravity.
+The sandwich construction for SymTFTs originates in \cite{Severa:2016prq,Pulmann:2019vrw} (see also \cite{Freed:2022qnc,Freed:2022iao}), where the \((d+1)\)-dimensional bulk theory (the `filling' of the sandwich) belongs to a family of topological field theories known as the Alexandrov-Kontsevich-Schwarz-Zaboronsky (AKSZ) model \cite{Alexandrov:1995kv} (reviewed in \cite{Ikeda:2012pv,Roytenberg:2006qz}).
 From this perspective, the powerful apparatus of shifted symplectic structures \cite{Pantev:2013fov,calaque14,Calaque:2013xja,Calaque:2021sgp} and symplectic differential graded geometry provides an elegant account of the dimensional reduction to the \(d\)-dimensional boundary theory \cite{Pulmann:2019vrw}.
-The resulting \(d\)-dimensional boundary theory is often naturally of the form of a \(d\)-dimensional AKSZ model perturbed by a non-topological quadratic term; this family of theories is known as Manin-type theories and appears naturally in many contexts \cite{Arvanitakis:2024dbu,Borsten:2024pfz,Borsten:2024alh,Arvanitakis:2025nyy} and includes Yang--Mills theory \cite{Arvanitakis:2024dbu,Arvanitakis:2025nyy}, two-, three-, and four-dimensional gravitational models \cite{Borsten:2024pfz,Borsten:2024alh}, the third-way model \cite{Arvanitakis:2024dbu}, and integrable sigma models \cite{Arvanitakis:2025nyy}.
-It is therefore natural to directly engineer SymTFTs for Manin-type theories such as Einstein gravity and Yang--Mills theory using the language of symplectic differential graded geometry, and it is this construction that we explain in the present contribution.
+The resulting \(d\)-dimensional boundary theory is often naturally of the form of a \(d\)-dimensional AKSZ model perturbed by a non-topological quadratic term; this family of theories is known as Manin-type theories and appears naturally in many contexts \cite{Arvanitakis:2024dbu,Borsten:2024pfz,Borsten:2024alh,Arvanitakis:2025nyy} and includes Yang-Mills theory \cite{Arvanitakis:2024dbu,Arvanitakis:2025nyy}, two-, three-, and four-dimensional gravitational models \cite{Borsten:2024pfz,Borsten:2024alh}, the third-way model \cite{Arvanitakis:2024dbu}, and integrable sigma models \cite{Arvanitakis:2025nyy}.
+It is therefore natural to directly engineer SymTFTs for Manin-type theories such as Einstein gravity and Yang-Mills theory using the language of symplectic differential graded geometry, and it is this construction that we explain in the present contribution.